Global Models for Time Series Forecasting: A Simulation Study: Experimental Setup

-The characteristics of different datasets generated from all DGPs according to the experimental scenarios explained in Section~\ref{sec:overview_of_methodology}, are shown in Table~\ref{tab:generated_datasets}.
-Here, the \textit{Min.\@ Length} and \textit{Max.\@ Length} columns refer to the range of the time series lengths we select when training our models.
-Similarly, \textit{Min.\@ No.\@ of Series} and \textit{Max.\@ No.\@ of Series} is the range of number of time series we use in our experiments.
-In this way, we investigate the effect of these time series characteristics on model accuracy.
 Due to computational constraints arising from the variety of experiments designed, out of the five DGPs used in the study, we perform the data availability experiments only using three DGPs, namely AR(3), SAR(1) and Chaotic Logistic Map.
 For SETAR and Mackey-Glass Equation DGPs, we experiment using only one selected length and number of series as shown in Table \ref{tab:generated_datasets}.
 Here, the idea is that once the important conclusions are drawn about data availability in initial experiments, those conclusions can be used to fix a sufficient length and the number of series for the remaining experiments.
 Also, due to the computational constraints, we perform the Group Feature setup experiments only using the Chaotic Logistic Map DGP.
-Our intuition here is that the analysis performed on the results of this sample experiment, is general and holds also for other DGPs.
 In Table~\ref{tab:generated_datasets_group_feature}, are the characteristics of the datasets generated for this Group Feature setup of the Chaotic Logistic Map DGP.

-In the same manner that we reduce the data availability experiments as mentioned before, we also drop the number of datatsets associated with each scenario to 100, to avoid heavy computational complexities of this study.
+We also drop the number of datatsets associated with each scenario to 100, to avoid heavy computational complexities of this study.
 This applies to the experiments on the two DGPs, Mackey-Glass Equation and SETAR and the Group Feature setup of the Chaotic Logistic Map DGP.
-Although the evaluation is performed on such a large number of datasets for each scenario, to make the process more efficient we tune the hyper-parameters only on one of those datasets for each scenario and apply that same optimal hyper-parameter combination in all the 100/1000 evaluations.
-Yet, on the one dataset where the hyper-parameters are tuned, they are tuned for all the different lengths and number of series to account for the data availability conditions.